elkhorn360/ngx-image-viewer/README.md

   wheelZoom: true, // If true, the mouse wheel can be used to zoom in
   allowFullscreen: true, // If true, the fullscreen button will be shown, allowing the user to entr fullscreen mode
   allowKeyboardNavigation: true, // If true, the left / right arrow keys can be used for navigation
+  allowDrag: true, // If true, you will be able to drag the image and move it inside the container
   btnIcons: { // The icon classes that will apply to the buttons.
 By default, font-awesome is used.
     zoomIn: 'material-icons zoom-in',
 	zoomOut: 'material-icons zoom-out',